Employee Share Options as an Employment Benefit

 More children than ever before are attending private schools for a higher quality education, smaller class sizes, more abundant resources, and specialised academic and vocational programmes.
 The number of pupils attending private school has steadily increased over the past decade, with a record 556,551 pupils now attending 1,411 Independent School Council (ISC) member schools across the UK, the highest level since records began in 1974.1

-However, giving your children the best possible education comes at a cost, and the expense was already a barrier for many families – before Labour won 2024’s general election.
-Now, the new government intends to introduce VAT on school fees at 20%, as early as January 2025.
+However, giving your children the best possible education comes at a cost, and the expense was already a barrier for many families – before the application of VAT to school fees from January 2025.

-While the cost of tuition fees can vary widely depending on the school and location, sending your child to a private school as a day pupil currently costs, on average, £23,925 per year, rising to £42,459 for pupils who board.2 However, fees at some private schools can be considerably higher.
-Unless schools absorb some of the increasing costs, the changes about to be enacted by Labour could bring the average day fee to £28,710, and the average boarding fee to £50,951, overnight.
+While the cost of tuition fees can vary widely depending on the school and location, sending your child to a private school as a day pupil had cost, on average, £23,925 per year, rising to £42,459 for pupils who board.2 However, fees at some private schools can be considerably higher.
+Unless your school has absorbed some of the increasing costs, the application of VAT at 20% brings the average day fee to £28,710, and the average boarding fee to £50,951.

 1, 2 ISC Census and Annual Report, January 2024